Ahimsa in Jainism: Fruits of nonviolence

 According to Jain texts, the fruits of himsā (violence) depends upon the severity of passions at the time of commencement of such an act.
 One may be responsible for the sinful act of himsā without actually causing injury; the other, while having caused injury, may not be responsible for the act.
 Also, when two persons commit the act of himsā jointly, its consequences on fruition (of karma) may be grave for one person and mild for the other.

 According to Jains, the consequences of karma are inevitable.
 The consequences may take some time to take effect but the karma is never fruitless.
 The latent karma becomes active and bears fruit when the supportive conditions arise.
 A great part of attracted karma bears its consequences with minor fleeting effects, as generally most of our activities are influenced by mild negative emotions.
 However, those actions that are influenced by intense negative emotions cause an equally strong karmic attachment which usually does not bear fruit immediately.
 It takes on an inactive state and waits for the supportive conditions—like proper time, place, and environment—to arise for it to manifest and produce effects.
 If the supportive conditions do not arise, the respective karmas will manifest at the end of maximum period for which it can remain bound to the soul.
 These supportive conditions for activation of latent karmas are determined by the nature of karmas, intensity of emotional engagement at the time of binding karmas and our actual relation to time, place, surroundings.
 There are certain laws of precedence among the karmas, according to which the fruition of some of the karmas may be deferred but not absolutely barred.

-Appreciation
+Modern reception

 Ahimsa, an important tenet of all the religions originating in India, is now considered as an article of faith by the adherents of the Indian religions.